 Having played with a lot of folks over a lot of years, we’ve played a lot tunes, and we really enjoy (re)discovering material and adapting it to our sensibilities.
 When we play a new (to some of us) tune, we’re constantly amazed at how in synch we are with each other the first time through, and when we’re improvising, it’s a bit scary how inside each others’ heads we are.

-Recent Playlist – Here’s a list of tunes we drew from at a recent gig.
-The list keeps growing because we keep having new ideas, and we usually play a tune or two that aren’t on the list anyway, as inspiration strikes.
+Master Playlist – Here’s a recent snapshot of our master list of tunes.
+The list keeps growing because we keep having new ideas, and we’ll often play tunes on gigs that aren’t on the list, but it’s a good sampling of our repertoire.